ostinelli/syn/README.md

 ## Introduction

 ##### What is a Process Registry?
 A global Process Registry allows to register a process on all the nodes of a cluster with a single Key.
 Consider this the process equivalent of a DNS server: in the same way you can retrieve an IP address from a domain name, you can retrieve a process from its Key.

+Typical Use Case: registering on a system a process that handles a physical device (using its serial number).

 ##### What is a Process Group?
 A global Process Group is a named group which contains many processes, eventually running on different nodes.
 With the group Name, you can retrieve on any cluster node the list of these processes, or publish a message to all of them.
 This mechanism allows for Publish / Subscribe patterns.

+Typical Use Case: a chatroom .

 ##### What is Syn?
 Syn is both.
 It's a Process Registry and Process Group manager that has the following features: